arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Likely is Jail Time After a First DUI in Arkansas?

 After the first DUI, there is an increased possibility of jail time which increases with the number of DUI convictions.
-A second time offender will likely face at least 7 days jail time and at most one year.
-A third time offender will most likely get at least 90 days jail time but not more than one year jail time.
+A second time offender may face at least 7 days jail time and at most one year.
+A third time offender may get at least 90 days jail time but not more than one year jail time.
 A fourth time offender is sentenced to a state prison for at least one year and at most six years.
-The fifth offender who is a habitual offender will be sentenced to at least two years but not more than ten years in a state prison.
+The fifth offender who is a habitual offender may be sentenced to at least two years but not more than ten years in a state prison.

 What are the Typical Penalties for a DWI Conviction in Arkansas?